trikyas/website/_posts/2016-03-21-moon-theme.md

 - moon
 - blog
 - website
-comments: true
+comments: false
 ---

-<center><b>Trikyas</b> is a minimal, single column site.</center>
+<center><b>Trikyas</b></center>

-A simple Blog / Portfolio website that is fully responsive, clean and modern.
+It's my little piece of the internet.
+A Blog / Portfolio about what I do, can do and wish I could do.
+This